asukiasyan/python-github/README.md

 # python-github
-This repository contains python code to interact with GIthub API
+WIP: This repository contains python code to interact with GIthub API